ivanhanigan/ivanhanigan.github.com/_posts/2012-02-18-dr-tom-ford-disentangles-climate-change-writing.markdown

 # Climate change and contemporary fiction

 Dr Tom Ford [blogs] [1] about how climate and climate change are entangled in contemporary fiction.
-He does a really good job of disentangling esoteric and specialist environmental science knowledge with social science waffle and voodoo.
-Here is a whole new category of post modern and existetialist.
+For a social scientist he does a really good job of disentangling esoteric and specialist environmental science knowledge with sliterary waffle and voodoo.
+Is this a whole new category of post modern and existentialist?

 [1]: http://climatechangefiction.blogspot.com.au "Climate Change and Contemporary Fiction"